andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 └── Rentals.java                      → Domain interface (ROOT)
 ```

+**No More Guesswork**
+With this layout, finding code aligns instantly with how the business talks:

 - When business says *"there's a problem with rentals"* → **rental/**.
 - When they say *"payment processing is slow"* → **payment/**.
 - When they ask *"how does charging work?"* → **PayableCustomer** + **PersistentPayments**.

+By decoupling our code from technical layers and assembling behaviors horizontally through decorators, we build software that is incredibly easy to test, highly reusable, and matches the actual business workflow.

 ## The Domain Interfaces